samwindels/phd_supervision/README.md

 #### Biologists
 - Want to solve a biologial research question
 - output (of bioinformatics) is a hypothesis. e.g. gene predictions

+### Motivation
+- What is the biologial problem/research question
+  For us, these are typically in the realm of precision medecine:
+  * drug reporposing
+  * patient stratification
+  * biomarker discovery
+- Why is AI needed
+  Because omics/medial data is big data: cannot be analysed/interpreted by practitioners anymore
+- What computational problems will be solved (i.e. methodological contribution) For instance:
+  * a new model, include new data
+  * new way of extracting knowledge

 ## proposal